ufyTeX/ufy/README.md

 ### Drawbacks of using _ufy_
 Using the LuaTeX API only gives access to low-level internals of the TeX engine.
 The client has to still provide the higher level functionality.
 TeX distributions like MacTeX and MikTeX come bundled with macro packages like LaTeX, fonts and other artefacts that do a lot of the heavy lifting in typesetting complex documents.

-With _ufy_, you are pretty much on your own at the moment. _ufy_ invokes the LuaTeX binary with the `--ini` flag, so that is the environment you get dropped into when ufy starts.
+With _ufy_, you are pretty much on your own at the moment. _ufy_ invokes the LuaTeX binary with the `--ini` flag (which doesn’t load any formats, not even Plain TeX), so that is the environment you get dropped into when ufy starts.
 You could extend the capabilities of _ufy_ by writing LuaRocks modules for more complex typesetting tasks.
 Please consider sharing them if they are of use generally.

 ## Running